 The majority of Canada’s land territory is covered with forest area, tundra, and the Rocky Mountains.
-Though the nation is sparsely populated, with the majority of land being covered with natural lands, Canada is also highly urbanized with approximately 82 percent of the country’s 35.15 million people are condensed within large to mid-sized cities.
+Though the nation is sparsely populated, the majority of Canada is covered with natural lands.
+At the same time, it is also highly urbanized.
+Approximately 82 percent of the country’s 35.15 million people are condensed within large to mid-sized cities.

 The Bank of Canada is the central bank of the nation.
 The Minister of Finance and the Minister of Industry also use the Statistics Canada agency in order to conduct financial planning and to develop economic policy.
-The Bank of Canada issues all currency, which is referred to as Canadian bank notes, while the Royal Canadian Mint issues coins.
+The Bank of Canada issues all currency, which is referred to as Canadian banknotes, while the Royal Canadian Mint issues coins.

-Canada was a founding partner of the United Nations and is a member of the World Trade Organization, G20, the Organization for Economic Cooperation and Development (OECD), Organization of American States (OAS), and the Asia-Pacific Economic Cooperation (APEC).
+- Canada was a founding partner of the United Nations and is a member of the World Trade Organization, G20, the Organization for Economic Cooperation and Development (OECD), Organization of American States (OAS), and the Asia-Pacific Economic Cooperation (APEC).

-Canada and the United States are one another’s largest trading partner, while Canada also holds historic ties with the United Kingdom, France, and the Netherlands.
+- Canada and the United States are one another’s largest trading partner, while Canada also holds historic ties with the United Kingdom, France, and the Netherlands.

-From the beginning of the 20th century, Canada’s mining, manufacturing, and service sectors have helped to morph the country from an extremely rural economy to a more urbanized and industrial one.
+From the beginning of the 20th century, mining, manufacturing, and service sectors have helped to morph the country from an extremely rural economy to a more urbanized and industrial one.
 The economy is heavily controlled by the service industry, which employs approximately three-quarters of the nation’s workforce.
-A rarity among developed countries, Canada’s primary sector is vastly comprised of the forestry and petroleum industries.
+A rarity among developed countries, their primary sector is vastly comprised of the forestry and petroleum industries.

 Business Expansion Into This North American Nation